loggo/funny-stuff/README.md

 ## the flas for the animations aren't here (probably will not be here LOL)
 ok
 # wow i like this hashtag effect

+# Needed for v5 .flps to work

+> The definitive megalovania sound 1.1.7
+> SGM 2.0.1